JuliaTagBot/Steiner.jl/README.md

 # Steiner

-Compute all conics tangents to five given tonics.
+Compute all conics tangent to five given conics.

 ## Installation